-Join Alan Demafiles for an in-depth discussion in this video Setting up primitives, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Setting up primitives, part of Cinema 4D: Animating Charts and Graphs.

 - While we can re-purpose much of the Illustrator artwork…into extruded 3D objects…we can achieve even more impactful animations…by using CINEMA 4D's powerful primitive objects.…Here we'll take a look at a couple different approaches.…So previously we imported Illustrator artwork as splines…and those splines get put into Extrude objects,…which is what creates this 3D geometry and this depth.…So while that's good for some of these things,…like the text,…this pie chart itself, it's kind of limiting…and you'll see here in a second.…Let's come over here to this 32% spline…and right now it's under an Extrude object…and the only animate-able properties…under this Extrude are the actual Movement,…the depth of our pie slice, we can animate that,…but when it comes to the slice itself,…this is the pie slice,…you'll notice that there's not very much to animate here.…